CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q14: During CFE Trials, did the CFE TI API correctly enforce a floor on reported performance values?

+A14: No. During CFE Trials the CFE infrastructure incorrectly enforced a ceiling on the reporting of these values; it was modified to correctly enforce a floor on the reporting of these values following CFE Trials sessions conducted on Mar 25, 2016.

 Q13: Since the CFE Trials use a fake opponent, is the CFE simulation using fake CFE infrastructure or the real thing?

 A13: The latter.